-The District monitors General Fund cash flows each month as part of its cash management program's policy of ensuring timely payment of all operational expenses.
-It issued tax and revenue anticipation notes each fiscal year from Fiscal Year 1991-92 through Fiscal Year 2012-13 to finance periodic cash flow deficits and manage its cash flow needs.
+The District evaluates its monthly General Fund cash position as part of its cash management program's policy of ensuring timely payment of all operational expenses.
+It issued tax and revenue anticipation notes each Fiscal Year from Fiscal Year 1991-92 through Fiscal Year 2012-13 to finance periodic cash flow deficits and manage its cash flow needs.
 The District has always received the highest possible short-term ratings from Moody's (MIG 1) and S&P (SP-1+) on its TRANs and has always timely repaid its TRANs.
-The District has not issued TRANs since Fiscal Year 2012-13 due to the State increasing its funding of school districts and reducing its cash deferrals and the District's financial management.
+The District has not issued TRANs since Fiscal Year 2012-13 due to the State increasing its funding of school districts and reducing its cash deferrals and the District's prudent financial management.